retrofuturejosh/building-react-modular-audio-player/README.md

       //a string, naming the specific subcomponent
       type: "play",

-      //an optional styling property that appends and rewrites the default styling options for the div containing the subcomponent
+      //an optional styling property
+      //appends and rewrites the default styling options for the div containing the subcomponent
       //accepts an object with any jsx inline style properties
       style: {width: "fit-content"}
     },